Healthplan Spain

 First steps upon arrival in Spain

-If you wish to apply for residency in Spain or are already living there long-term, private health insurance is often a legal requirement.
-At HealthPlan Spain, our policies are fully compliant, offer fast approvals, no co-payments, and come with English speaking support.
-Get residency compliant cover today.
+If you plan to apply for residency or stay long-term, private health insurance is often a legal requirement.
+At HealthPlan Spain, our Sanitas policies are residency compliant, include no co-payments, and provide English-speaking support.

 Visit a Spanish doctor